ruuda/blog/posts/ai-alignment-starter-pack.md

-[Gwern’s Clippy story][clippy] is still fiction, and I don’t think that the current generation of <abbr>LLM</abbr>s, even with Internet access, would create a harmful self-sustaining entity.
+[Gwern’s Clippy story][clippy] is still fiction, and I don’t think that the current generation of <abbr>LLM</abbr>s, even with Internet access, would create a harmful self-sustaining feedback loop.
 But at this point I am convinced that a sandbox escape is possible.

 So do I worry about misaligned AI now?